avaframe/AvaFrame/docs/moduleConfiguration.rst

   # Write config to log file
   cfg = cfgUtils.getModuleConfig(tmp1Ex)

-The ``getModuleConfig`` function reads the configuration file (``tmpEx.ini`` in our example) and writes the setting just read to the log file.
+The ``getModuleConfig`` function reads the settings from the configuration file (``tmpEx.ini`` in our example) and writes these settings to the log file.
+The default settings can be found in the configuration file provided within each module.
-It is possible to modify those parameters by creating a copy of the configuration file (``local_`` followed by the name of the original configuration file).
-In this case, the ``getModuleConfig`` function overwrites the original settings.
+It is possible to modify these settings by creating a copy of the configuration file (``local_`` followed by the name of the original configuration file) and set the desired values of the individual parameters.
+If there is a configuration file with the prefix ``local_``, the ``getModuleConfig`` function reads the settings from this file.
+Another option is to read the settings from a different configuration file, therefore the path to this file has to be passed to the ``getModuleConfig`` function directly.